 Our industry is tolerating snobbery where it doesn't belong.
 If your principles against vodka are so unbreachable, stay home and make Negronis for your friends.
 Snide comments about what people drink spoil the pool for those of us who are more concerned about being bartenders than playing make-believe with Japanese bar tools and bottles of house-made bitters.

-Dushan Zaric and Jason Kosmas, two of the brilliant team behind New York's Employees Only, describe the role of a bartender as part guru, part showman, and part mixologist, and I have found that to be true throughout my own career.
+Dushan Zaric and Jason Kosmas, two of the brilliant team behind New York's Employees Only, describe the role of a bartender as part teacher, part showman, and part mixologist, and I have found that to be true throughout my own career.
 Bartenders make cocktails, and the best of these are served in bars.
 You can't separate the experience of drinking a cocktail from the environment in which it is enjoyed.
 In the same sense, you can't split a bartender down the middle to isolate the mixologist within.

 This is why I told my friend that mixology is not dead, because bartending is not dead.
 That said, it pays to remember that, while a good cocktail is an essential part of what makes a good bar, is it only a part.